skit-ai/job-descriptions/machine-learning/ml-intern-core-ml.md

   of computer science.
 This includes, but is not limited to, probability, statistics, learning theory, algorithms, software architecture, programming languages, etc.
-+ Good programming skills and ability to work with programs at all levels of a finished Machine Learning product.
-We prefer language agnosticism since that exemplifies this point.
++ Having good prototyping skills and an ability to wrangle with unstructured data.
 + Git portfolios and blogs are helpful as they let us better evaluate your work.

 ## Our Team